yuanbaojun2018/TANGO/README.md

 ```

-Prediction results will be saved to:
+Training checkpoints will be saved to:

 ```text
 /home/nlp/LLaMA-Factory/train_NYT